arcb01/g-narrator/README.md

 This is the main reason why I wanted to create an application to help me read what's on the screen using text-to-speech.

 When it comes to usage, it can be used by everyone.
 However, people having some kind of visual imparement will benefit the most from using it.
 Furthurmore, this application could also serve as inspiration for encouraging game developers to include this kind of accessibility feature inside their games.

+## Requirements
+Cuerrently, the application is **only available for Windows**, since the majority of video games are played in this OS.

+## How to use?